 - Caffeine – avoid overconsumption – consensus suggests not drinking more than 2 cups of tea or coffee if you are trying to conceive.
 This advice holds for men and women.
 Research looking at the impact of caffeine including tea and coffee consumption on fertility is very mixed, with some studies showing it has an impact at lower levels and others not.
 A recent analysis found coffee and caffeine consumption did not reduce the chance of getting pregnant naturally or through fertility treatment.
 Higher levels have been shown to have an impact.
 Guidance from organisations including the European Food Safety Authority (EFSA) and World Health Organization (WHO) suggest limiting intake to maximum of two to three cups of coffee (200–300 mg caffeine) per day.
 Studies also show an increased risk of miscarriage with increasing intake of coffee and caffeine during early pregnancy and a recent meta-analysis found there was no safe intake for pregnancy.
 Opinion is divided however and many national guidelines have maintained advice to limit rather than cut out completely for fertility and pregnancy.
 On balance, we advise our female patients to limit to no more than one cup daily as a precaution, though some choose to cut caffeine out altogether.

-- Weight – aim for a healthy body mass index (BMI) – being underweight or overweight is sub-optimal for fertility and pregnancy and we cover this in Weight & Reproductive Health.
+- Weight – aim for a healthy body mass index (BMI) – being underweight or overweight is sub-optimal for fertility and pregnancy and we cover this in Fertility, Weight and Metabolism.

 - Manage pre-existing health issues – make sure you are assessed, managed and under the care of a suitable doctor for any health problems and discuss any medications with your doctor.